10 Facts about Maori Culture: Unveiling Traditions, Art & Spirituality

 The Maori have a unique cooking method known as hangi, which involves cooking food in an underground pit.
 This traditional practice dates back centuries and is still widely used today.

-Hangi: The Heart Of Maori Cuisine
+Hangi: The Heart of Maori Cuisine

-Hangi: The Heart Of Maori Cuisine
+Hangi: The Heart of Maori Cuisine

 The Hangi Method